of graduate employers say relevant experience is essential to getting a job with them

 Students on our construction and engineering courses will learn in brand new real-world training environments under development at University College Birmingham.
 Our Centre for Sustainable Construction at the iconic James Cond building will offer state-of-the-art facilities specifically designed to develop skills that support employers and their supply chains, along with further new facilities at Camden House.
 These will include:

 • Mechatronics automation

 • Enhanced IT facilities

-Formerly a print works, this historic art deco building will become the home of our new Engineering and Sustainable Construction Centre.
+Formerly a print works, this historic art deco building is the home of our Centre for Sustainable Construction.